Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool recommends concrete settings from a local history database, using specific verbs and resources.
-It distinguishes itself from the sibling tool 'generation_stats' by contrasting 'ready-to-apply values' with 'aggregate counts'.
+The description clearly states the tool recommends concrete sampler/scheduler/steps/CFG settings from a local generation-history database.
+It distinguishes itself from the sibling tool 'generation_stats' by specifying that this returns ready-to-apply values while the other provides aggregate counts.
+The verb 'Recommend' and resource 'settings' are specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.